 Comments: There may be some technical contribution.
 However, the novelty is not clear as shown in comments by reviewer 2.
 Furthermore, the statements are not supported by convincing technical discussion.
 We are sorry to inform you that the paper is not in a form suitable for publication.

-Response: Thank you very much for concerning about our work.
-We have thoroughly revised the presentation and added several parts according to all the above-mentioned comments.
-Hopefully, to some extent, it has some improvement suiting for publication.
+Response: Thank you very much for expression this concerning about the paper.
+Accordingly, we have thoroughly revised the paper and added several parts based on the above comments.
+We are hopeful that the improvements make the revised version suitable for publication.